Academics, Programs, and Opportunities

 Internship courses traditionally feature experiences in the summer.
 Internship courses will not officially complete until after the internship has concluded.
 Sophomore students participating in internship courses will wait to apply to graduate from Oxford College in the summer.
 Final grades are determined after the internship concludes and course components are graded.

-Introductory Internship in the Liberal Arts (INTER_OX 490RE) combines asynchronous work and readings with face-to-face meetings with a cohort of others and the instructor and is offered each semester and during the summer.
-This course jumps off from a self-assessment using a Readiness framework developed by Oxford College Career Services, and then introduces students to several core concepts related to general professionalization, navigating difficult discussions in the workplace, understanding employability vs employment, and building capacity for improvement in multiple situations.
+Introductory Internship in the Liberal Arts (INTER_OX 490RE) combines asynchronous work and readings with face-to-face meetings with a cohort of others and the instructor and is offered each semester and carries the Experiential Learning (E) credit.
+INTER_OX490R is only offered during the summer and is subject to summer school tuition and fees.
+This course introduces students to several core concepts related to general professionalization, navigating difficult discussions in the workplace, understanding employability vs employment, and building capacity for improvement in multiple situations.
 INTER_OX 490RE is intended to introduce students to competencies that will be the basis for curricular and co-curricular reflection and life design throughout the first two years of undergraduate liberal arts study.
-If taken in summer, a tuition voucher may be provided to cover the cost of the academic credit during the summer between year one and year two.

 Learning to Lead